ZviRosenfeld/MinMaxSearch/README.md

 Max is the player trying to get the best score, while Min is the player trying to get the worst score.
 You can choose which player you want to search for.

 ### Examples
 Following are a few snippets take from the project's unit tests.
-You can refer to the [Connnect4 Tests](Connect4Tests/Connect4Tests.cs) or the [Tic-tac-toe Tests](TicTacToeTests/TicTacToeBassicTests.cs) for more examples.
+You can refer to the [Connnect4 Tests](Connect4Tests) or [Tic-tac-toe Tests](TicTacToeTests) for more examples.

 example1:
 ```csharp